 Dear UWindsor RDC researchers:

-Thank you for your continued patience during this unprecedented time.
+Thank you for your continued patience and please do not hesitate with any questions.

 Berenica Vejvoda (Academic Director, Statistics Canada Research Data Centre – University of Windsor Branch)

 The Windsor Research Data Centre, located on the first floor of the Leddy Library, is a combination of a high-security Statistics Canada office on the University of Windsor campus and a statistical analysis computing laboratory.

 It is a branch of the UWO RDC at Western.

 519-253-3000 ext.
 3858

 Major research projects